 Not with all.

-I went with Harold and Alan to Dead shows up and down California from San Francisco and Oakland to Sacramento and Santa Barbara.
-Now I absorbed the lightshow choreographed to the music, the smells of pot, sweat, and patchouli, the arms waving and hips swaying, the ecstatic faces around me, intruding into my personal space which just became all of our space.
-Hunter’s words poured down on our souls while Jerry Garcia’s notes tore through our bodies.
+Soon I was at my first show, New Year’s Eve 1976/77 at the Cow Palace in San Francisco.
+I was hooked, and went with Alan and Harold to dozens of shows up and down California from San Francisco and Oakland to Sacramento and Santa Barbara, sometimes several shows in a row.
+In addition to the music, I absorbed the lightshow choreographed to the notes, smells of pot, sweat, and patchouli, arms waving and hips swaying, ecstatic faces around me, intruding into my personal space which became all of our space.
+Hunter’s words poured down on us, Jerry Garcia’s notes tore through our bodies.
 The bass and drums vibrated us into wakeful awareness, the piano and guitars gave us notes to dance on, and we leapt from one to the next.
 As the red spotlights turned out onto the audience the band sang, “The wheels turned around and the letters read” and I believed for a long time that the letters in Tennessee Jed were actually red.
 I was open, impressionable, and elated.

-I was at the right place and time, and fortunate to see Hunter singing and playing guitar a few times in my Santa Cruz years in the late ’70s.
+I was at the right place and time, fortunate to see Hunter sing and play guitar a few times in my Santa Cruz years in the late ’70s.
 His performances were rough and singular, the spare ingredients of what the Dead cooked up as a group, and an unforgettable treat.
-I saw him at the Crossroads (or was it the Shaggy Fish by then?), a small dark bar I remember smelling of stale beer, penniless youth, and desperation, or maybe that was just me.
+I saw him at the Crossroads (or was it the Shaggy Fish by then?), a small dark bar that smelled of stale beer, penniless youth, and desperation, or maybe that was just me.
 He sat alone on a small stage, just a riser really, on a stool under a spotlight, steps away from where we sat.

 Let my inspiration flow, in token rhyme suggesting rhythm